ArronBeale/CI_PP5_tee_time/README.md

 ### Sign Out
-- Allows the user to securely sign out
+- Allows the user to securely sign out.
-- Ask user if they are sure they want to sign out
+- Ask user if they are sure they want to sign out.
+- User stories covered: 2

 <details><summary>See feature image</summary>